lilong9898/ReactNativeTaobao/README.md

 > This is a difficult problem to solve, and is something we have been thinking about for a while. cc @vjeux @sahrens @jordwalke @lelandrichardson.
 This could be solved in a similar way as @kmagiera is moving animations to the UI thread.
 Basically we construct and serialize some logic such that these immediate operations can be resolved without waiting for the JS thread.

 Due to this issue, and the fact that ReactNative scrollView wraps a native scrollView, panresponder can not totally block gestures from passing to the native scrollview.
 As a result, sometimes when we try to pull down to refresh, gestures are absorbed by native scrollview to show an overscroll effect, not the pulldown of loading layout.

+To solve this problem, we process gestures in native code, then export the native view to ReactNative's js realm.
+Based on widely-known [chrisbanes/Android-PullToRefresh](https://github.com/chrisbanes/Android-PullToRefresh), the demo simplifies its code, deleting unnecessary mode & attribute, retaining just the gesture processing part: [RCTPullToRefreshScrollView.java](./android/app/src/main/java/com/rntaobao/pullToRefresh/view/RCTPullToRefreshScrollView.java).
+The demo exports it to js realm by [RCTPullToRefreshScrollViewManager.java](./android/app/src/main/java/com/rntaobao/pullToRefresh/viewManager/RCTPullToRefreshScrollViewManager.java).

+Another problem is how to define loading layout in js, not in java.